+California's PIT incorporates all of the various tax expenditure items included in the federal system as well as additional tax expenditure items only available through California PIT.
 California has had income tax rates in excess of 9.3 percent in numerous instances in the past.
 From the period 1935-42, the top rate was 15 percent.
 From 1967-72, the top rate was 10 percent and increased to 11 percent from 1973 through 1986.
 In the early 1990s, the rates were also increased such that the top rate was 11 percent from 1991 through 1995.
 In 2005, the 1 percent rate on incomes in excess of \$1 million went into effect.
-The most recent period of increased rates was during tax years 2010 and 2011, when the top general income rate was 9.55 percent (10.55 percent for taxable incomes in excess of \$1 million).
+The most recent period of increased rates was during tax years 2010 and 2011, when the top general income rate was